tibetan-nlp/annodoc/index.md

 - PRON -> **p**
 - X -> **X**

-Open class words such as nouns can be linked to predicates as their arguments, and so we retain most open class word tags, leaving them capitalized but abbreviating them to one character.
+Open class word classes such as `NOUN` can be linked to predicates as their arguments, and so we retain most open class word tags, leaving them capitalized but abbreviating them to one character.
-As for closed class words, we include only those categories - determiners, numerals, and pronouns - which can "head" a noun phrase in the absence of a head noun.
+As for closed class words, we include only those categories - `DET`, `NUM` and `PRON` - which can "head" a noun phrase in the absence of a `NOUN`.
 Other closed class categories - such as `ADP` - never occur on their own, and therefore for the purposes of predicate-argument annotation, their tags may be omitted from the UI.